Key Box Program

 The Elk River Fire Department has chosen the Knox-Box system as a means for fire and emergency personnel to gain quick access into buildings.
 The knox-box itself is a high security vault that is UL listed against physical attack.

-If you already have a Knox-box on your property and need to have the keys added or changed, contact the Fire and Building Safety Division at 763-635-1060.
+If you already have a Knox-box on your property and need to have the keys added or changed, contact the Building Safety Division at 763-635-1060.